Well, okay, the research project that I commissioned Mr. Snerdley to conduct for me has just been completed.

 So hers is Gold Star Mothers for Peace.

-Uh and it's not to be confused with Gold Star Mothers.
+And it's not to be confused with Gold Star Mothers.

-Also, we are recalling that the father of a ranger killed in Mogadishu refused to shake President Clinton's hand after he received a medal for his son's bravery.
+Also, we are recalling that the father of a Ranger killed in Mogadishu refused to shake President Clinton's hand after he received a medal for his son's bravery.

-Uh during this incident, some of the wounded soldiers refused to get their pictures taken with Clinton when he visited them.
+Some of the wounded soldiers refused to get their pictures taken with Clinton when he visited them.

-By the way, folks, we have a new George Soros adjust came in over the transom.
+By the way, folks, we have a new George Soros ad just came in over the transom.

 How far will George W. Bush go in pursuit of Iraqi oil?